BernardGreenberg/NXSYS/Relay Compiler/README.md

     0001069ECAC8 39400000    ldrb    x0, [x0, #0]
     0001069ECACC 37043320    tbnz    x0, #0, 0x1069E5130

-*Ursus in mente* that **.tko**'s are code-containing files; the whole point is that the simulator executes machine instructions provided by them.
-They are thus as corruptible and "dangerous" as any executable application, including the simulator, and must be treated with the same degree of caution and trust.
-(It is not known if such activity is available on Windows; it once was, and stopped at one point.)

 Intel code is a bit simpler, because it does not need the arcane **ldrb**. **cl** alwas has **1** in it.
 Windows and Mac use different 17-word "entry thunks" to compiled code, which account for differing ABI (Application Binary Interface) calling sequences, but the relay functions are identical.

     00000139 498B9088000000 c$267RWK: mov     rdx,QWORD PTR [r8+v$267RWC]
     00000137 840A                     test    BYTE PTR [rdx],cl
     00000139 74F4                     jz      retval

+*Ursus in mente* that **.tko**'s are code-containing files; the whole point is that the simulator executes machine instructions provided by them.
+They are thus as corruptible and "dangerous" as any executable application, including the simulator, and must be treated with the same degree of caution and trust.
+See below --

 ## What is "JIT" and why is it relevant?

 **JIT** stands for "just in time", which is jargon for the technique, usually used by a debugger, of generating new machine instructions, and having them executed, usually not immediately, but more often in the instruction stream of the program being debugged.
 Of course, this can be very dangerous if a malicious program generates such instructions and patches them into your instruction stream, but the malicious program could simply wreak the intended havoc without generating instructions.
 For this reason, modern operating systems impose roadblocks to writing executable code.
-The MS-Windows API for doing this stopped working for me in 2003 (11 years before the first Mac version), which occasioned the "dormition" of the relay compiler at that time.
-The Mac APIs for this work perfectly for me on my Apple Silicon Mac, but fail silently (the attempt to write takes a fault) on my Intel Mac running the same OS.
+The MS-Windows API for doing this stopped working for me in 2003 (11 years before the first Mac version), which precipitated the "dormition" of the relay compiler at that time.
+While the Mac APIs for this work perfectly for me on my new Apple Silicon Mac, they fail silently (the attempt to write takes a fault) on my Intel Mac running the exact same OS version.

 The archival 32-bit Windows **.tko** loader contains this commented-out code: